Nasdaq: Sustainability and leadership milestones

-2021–present
+2021-present

+In June 2021, Nasdaq took a majority stake in carbon-removal marketplace Puro.earth, expanding its role in voluntary carbon removal markets.

+In 2022, Nasdaq acquired ESG reporting platform Metrio and later reported that its greenhouse gas reduction targets were validated by the Science Based Targets initiative.

+In 2023, The Nasdaq-100 index experienced a massive historic turnaround, surging over 50% on a total daily return basis to mark its best performance since 2009, driven by high-growth tech stocks and advancements in artificial intelligence.This followed a sharp 2022 decline, with large-cap growth significantly outperforming value as the index benefited from a rally in major technology companies.

 In September 2024, the European Commission said it had carried out an unannounced inspection at the offices of Nasdaq over potential anti-competitive practices.

-In October 2024, Nasdaq added artificial intelligence capabilities to its Calypso platform with the launch of XVA Accelerator, a tool for portfolio risk calculations.
-Calypso is used by banks and insurers for capital markets access and regulatory reporting.
+In October 2024, Nasdaq announced updates to its Calypso platform, including the introduction of XVA Accelerator, a tool for portfolio risk calculations.

 In March 2025, pending approval by the U.S. Securities and Exchange Commission, Nasdaq announced plans to introduce 24-hour 5-day a week trading on its United States exchange during the second half of 2026 in response to increased global demand for U.S. equities.

-In May 2025, Nasdaq and Amazon Web Services (AWS) expanded their partnership with the launch of Nasdaq Eqlipse Trading, a cloud-based platform emphasizing data sovereignty and flexible deployment.
-Early adopters include Johannesburg Stock Exchange, Mexico's Grupo BMV, and the Philippine Stock Exchange.
+In May 2025, Nasdaq and Amazon Web Services (AWS) announced the launch of Nasdaq Eqlipse Trading, a cloud-based platform.
+Exchanges that have adopted the platform include Johannesburg Stock Exchange (JSE Limited), Mexico's Grupo BMV, and the Philippine Stock Exchange.

+On 18 March 2026, The U.S. Securities and Exchange Commission approved a Nasdaq proposal to allow certain stocks to be traded and settled in tokenized form.
+This marked a step toward integrating blockchain-based settlements into mainstream equity markets.